 Pebbles or rounded materials can be used in the sheets but are more suited to footpath applications.
 Crushed or angular stones are better suited when minimal migration of the surface layer is required, particularly when driven over.

 As with all other types of paving, start with a good foundation.
 The edge of the honeycomb area needs to be retained.
-This can be done using existing walls and buildings, stone setts, kerbs, timber, metal edging systems (such as CEDAedge), etc. The edging needs to be laid so that it is proud of the finished gravel level by at least 20mm.
-Lay a sub-base, with the depth dependent on the intended use of the area (see above table for depths).
-Then cover with a layer of CEDAgrit, sharp sand or similar to required depth (see above table).
+This can be done using existing walls and buildings, stone setts, kerbs, timber, metal edging systems, etc. The edging needs to be laid so that it is proud of the finished gravel level by at least 20mm.
+Lay a sub-base, with the depth-dependent on the intended use of the area (see above table for depths).
+Then cover with a layer of grit, sharp sand or similar to the required depth (see above table).
 This must be compacted and flat before the sheets are laid.

-Place CEDAdrive or CEDApath sheets over the prepared ground.
-The geotextile underside helps inhibit weed growth, and should be over-lapped at sheet joints.
+Place ECCOgravel sheets over the prepared ground.
+The geotextile underside helps inhibit weed growth and should be over-lapped at sheet joints.
 When two sheets meet up, tuck one of the flaps under the sheet and place the sheets close together over the whole area.
 The honeycomb can be easily cut with a power or hand saw to meet the outer shape required.
 A larger number of sheets can be laid in minutes due to them being light and easy to handle.
 The sheets do not require clipping together or fixing down.
-Lastly, the CEDAdrive and CEDApath sheets are then filled with gravel to the top with a further 10mm to conceal it.
+Lastly, the ECCOgravel sheets are then filled with gravel to the top with a further 10mm to conceal it.
 No rolling is required.